Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 # 1. Statistical  representation
 ## Bag of words representaion
 A vocabulory is formed and an index is allocated to each word.
+There are two approaches:
-The vector representation of a sentence indicate if that word is present in that sentence.
-If so, the index corresponding to the word is marked as '1'.
+1. If the word is present in the sentence, we put 1.
+Otherwise, we represent the word with 0.
+2. We put the word count in the index of the word.
 - Gives no context of the sentence.
 - It also doesn't take into account of the position of the words